vinhub/azure-quickstart-templates/shibboleth-singlevm-ubuntu/readme.md

 This template deploys Shibboleth Identity Provider on Ubuntu.
 It creates a single Ubuntu VM, does a silent install of Apache Tomcat and Open JDK on it, and then deploys Shibboleth IDP on it.
 After the deployment is successful, you can go to /idp/profile/Status to check success.
 For further instructions, please refer to the Shibboleth IDP documentation at https://wiki.shibboleth.net/confluence/display/SHIB2/IdPInstall.

+## Certificate:
+In order to support SSL, this template creates a self signed certificate as a part of the installation script.
+This allows the template to be deployed without having to create your own certificate.
+In production deployments, you will need to create and use your own certificate instead of the self signed certificate.

 # Test Setup
 Here are the steps you can follow to create a testing setup including Shibboleth IDP deployed using this template, along with an OpenLDAP test server and a test SP available online.